Since 1917, this US Army infantry division was led by men. Now a woman will take charge

 According to her military resume, she has over 1,500 flight hours.
 She is also highly decorated and has received the Legion of Merit, Bronze Star and Meritorious Service Medal, among others.

-She is currently the Commander of the Joint Task Force North in Fort Bliss, Texas.
-She will take command of the 40th infantry division during a ceremony to be held on June 29 at the Joint Forces Training Base in Los Alamitos, California.
+She is currently the commander of the Joint Task Force North in Fort Bliss, Texas.
+She will take command of the 40th Infantry Division during a ceremony to be held on June 29 at the Joint Forces Training Base in Los Alamitos, California.